NewsLocal NewsInvestigations

 When one officer tried to handcuff and arrest him, Spencer admitted to attempting to get away.

 Mesa SWAT Officer Aaron Pew was one of the officers who held down Spencer as they tried to arrest and handcuff him.
-According to the Mesa police report, Spencer displayed superhuman strength during a struggle with officers.
+According to the Mesa police report, Spencer displayed superhuman strength during the struggle with officers.
 It lasted three minutes before he was handcuffed.

 Body-worn camera video, from two Maricopa County Sheriff’s deputies who arrived during the arrest, showed Spencer lying face down as Pew kneed him in the head, smashed his face repeatedly into the ground, and wrapped both hands tightly around his neck.